 Bursa Malaysia and SET Attract Retail Investors Despite Ringgit Volatility

 Published 2026-05-01.
-Retail‑investor activity in ASEAN equity markets has remained resilient in the first quarter of 2026, with Bursa Malaysia and the Stock Exchange of Thailand (SET) recording strong inflows despite ongoing currency volatility.
+Retail‑custodian activity in ASEAN equity markets has remained resilient in the first quarter of 2026, with Bursa Malaysia and the Stock Exchange of Thailand (SET) recording strong inflows despite ongoing currency volatility.

 Retail Participation Holds Up

-“ASEAN retail investors are becoming more sophisticated,” said the head of retail brokerage at a major Thai securities firm.
+“ASEAN retail custodians are becoming more sophisticated,” said the head of retail brokerage at a major Thai securities firm.
 “They’re not just chasing momentum; they’re doing proper fundamental analysis, looking at dividend sustainability, and building portfolios for the long term.”

 Currency Volatility as a Double‑Edged Sword

 “A weaker ringgit boosts the ringgit‑denominated earnings of exporters,” explained a Kuala Lumpur‑based equity strategist.
-“That’s one reason why retail investors have been adding to positions in select large‑cap export names, even as foreign funds have trimmed holdings.”
+“That’s one reason why retail custodians have been adding to positions in select large‑cap export names, even as foreign funds have trimmed holdings.”

 IPO Pipeline Strengthens